-- Avoiding the hassle of packing up your campsite if you need to run into town for supplies
+- Avoid the hassle of packing up your campsite if you need to run into town for supplies.

-- Driving your toad to any nearby attractions or parks—no need to find parking for a motorhome
+- Drive your toad to any nearby attractions or parks—no need to find parking for a motorhome

-- Embracing the “spoke and wheel” setup—use your motorhome and campground as a homebase and take your toad to explore all the area has to offer
+- Embrace the “spoke and wheel” setup—use your motorhome and campground as a basecamp and take your toad to explore all the area has to offer

 If you’re ready to try a toad with your motorhome, here are the questions you need to ask to make sure you’re towing safely.

-What is Your Class C’s Gross Vehicle Weight Rating (GWVR)?
+What is Your Class C’s Gross Vehicle Weight Rating (GVWR)?

 When looking at GVWR, you’ll need to include your vehicle weight, the weight of everything in your motorhome (don’t forget water weight, occupants, and everything you’re bringing for your trip), and the hitch weight of your tow vehicle.

-Even if your Class C is rated to tow more than your toad (more on this shortly) you can’t exceed your GVWR with everything listed above.
+Even if your Class C is rated to tow more than your toad you can’t exceed your GVWR with everything listed above.

 What Is Your Gross Combined Weight Rating (GCWR)?

-Another number on the same sticker, the Gross Combined Weight Rating is the maximum total weight of everything in your setup.
+Also found on your vehicle identification label is your Gross Combined Weight Rating, which is the maximum total weight of everything in your setup.

-This doesn’t just take the road’s hitch weight, like the GVWR.
-It includes the full weight of both vehicles, everything being carried in both vehicles, and even the hitch connecting both vehicles.
+Unlike GVWR, this doesn’t just include the hitch weight of your toad.
+It includes the full weight of both vehicles, everything carried in both vehicles, and the hitch components connecting both vehicles.

-In other words, everything traveling down the road with you.
-This total needs to stay below your GCWR to make sure your motorhome’s chassis can handle all the weight.
+In other words, it accounts for everything traveling down the road with you.
+This total needs to stay below your RV’s GCWR rating to make sure your motorhome’s chassis can handle all that weight.